 The DCU Is Selling Genre, Not Spectacle

 James Gunn's new DC slate sells genre, not spectacle.
-Why the strategy is the most interesting bet in studio filmmaking in a decade.
+Why the strategy remains the most interesting bet in studio filmmaking after Supergirl's opening weekend.

 Read the full piece →James Gunn's new DC slate sells genre, not spectacle.
-Why the strategy is the most interesting bet in studio filmmaking in a decade.
+Why the strategy remains the most interesting bet in studio filmmaking after Supergirl's opening weekend.

 Read the full piece →A blond barbarian in a fur loincloth pulls a sword from the air, shouts a magic phrase, and transforms into a bigger, oilier, more powerful version of himself.…